Public-Cloud-Group/alpaca-operator-ansible/docs/alpaca_system.md

 ### API Connection Configuration

-The `apiConnection` parameter requires a dictionary with the following sub-options:
+The `api_connection` parameter requires a dictionary with the following sub-options:

 | Parameter    | Type | Required | Default   | Description                                                 |
 | ------------ | ---- | -------- | --------- | ----------------------------------------------------------- |